SimplexCC/sell-docs/source/includes/_txn-event-notify.md

 ### timestamp ###
 #### (Timestamp)

-Timestamp of when the event occured.
+Timestamp of when the event occurred.

 ### event ###
 #### (String)

-The type of event that occured in the transaction.
+The type of event that occurred in the transaction.

 One of { `"txn-approved"`, `"txn-declined"`, `"txn-refunded"` }.